-In the run up to the match, the talk centred on Chris Gayle and his form and whether he could turn it around or not.
-Zimbabwe acknowledged that Gayle would be a concern, but Hamilton Masakadza, at a press conference, assured supporters: “We have our plans against him”.
+In the run up to the match, the talk centred on Chris Gayle’s form.
+Whether he could turn it around or not.
+Zimbabwe acknowledged that Gayle would be a concern.
+However Hamilton Masakadza, at a press conference, assured supporters: “We have our plans against him”.
 The big question was if things would go to plan.

 They wouldn’t.
 And the retweet by Dave Cameron, the president of the West Indies Cricket Board, of a tweet by a fan – DrGibraun – may have been the catalyst for a series of very unfortunate events for Zimbabwe.